 Proposed Extension activities are organized according to the existing Program land, water, and adaptive management plan structure.
 These activities will be implemented in 2020-2032 and will reflect GC decisions through the end of the First Increment.
+Accomplishment of Extension activities is dependent upon what is practicably achievable given available funding and resources, as described in this document.

-Α. Land Plan
+A. Land Plan